 MM wrote the song together with Kenny Loggins (of Loggins and Messina), another simpy, country-rock pretty face from 1970s California.
 If you really need to hear Loggins and MM ruining their terrific song, you can listen to it here, but I recommend passing on the dubious pleasure.

 The song describes an intriguing situation–not usually covered in pop songs, but admirably specific, and painfully true for many of us guys.
 He’s carried a torch for her for so many years that he’s invented a shared history.
 He tries to talk to her, and she’s polite, although she has no idea what he’s talking about.
 But his imagined memory is immune to reality.
+That never happened to me, but some friends of mine have attested that it’s a hard-wired bug in the male genome.

 Technically, the lyrics are pretty rough.
 Cole Porter need not feel threatened.
 The melody, at least of the verse, is about as catchy as a Stravinsky line.
 But it’s got a hall-of-fame hook, and a great beat, I always dance to it, and I’ll always give it a 100.
 The song really isn’t even good.
 But it’s great.